Nissan Ariya

-The Nissan Ariya is a battery-electric car produced by the Japanese company Nissan since January 2022.
+The Nissan Ariya (Japanese: 日産・アリア) is a battery electric car produced by the Japanese company Nissan since January 2022.
 It is a compact crossover SUV and is produced at Nissan's factory in Tochigi prefecture.
 The Ariya is the brand's first zero-emissions SUV.
 It was first revealed in July 2020, with the US launch of the Ariya initially planned for the second half of 2021, before being delayed to 2022.

-Available in New Zealand since late 2024, and September 2025 for Australia.

 Overview

+The Ariya Concept was unveiled in 2019 Tokyo Motor Show.
+The design is a refinement of the Nissan IMx Concept that was showcased in 2017.

 Originally slated to hit the market in 2021, the Ariya production version was unveiled in July 2020.
 Due to the chip shortage caused by the COVID-19 pandemic, the Ariya's launch was delayed to 2022 from its original 2021 launch.

 In November 2021, pricing was revealed for the North American market.
+It was offered in four grades: Venture, Evolve+, Empower+, and Premiere.
 Deliveries began in the United States and Canada in late 2022 for the 2023 model year.
+The Platinum+ was added in May 2023 in the same model year.

 The Ariya is available in both front-wheel drive and all-wheel drive (e-4orce) variants and with a 63 kWh or 87 kWh battery size.
 The 63 kWh battery is only available on the Engage base trim.
 Standard technology on the Ariya includes Nissan's Safety Shield 360 system, which includes the ProPilot driver assist system.
-The more advanced ProPilot 2.0 system, which allows hands-free driving under certain conditions in available on some trims.
+The more advanced ProPilot 2.0 system, which allows hands-free driving under certain conditions is available on some trims.

+The Ariya was launched in November 2024 for New Zealand, and in September 2025 for Australia.
+Three variants are available in those countries: Engage, Advance, and Evolve.